-Each link to our catalog will be the same except for the ISBN of the for that book with any of our search tools.
-The ISBN for each edition (hardcover, paperback, book on tape) is displayed on the detail page for that book.
+Each link to our catalog will be the same except for the ISBN of the book.

 You'll see the "isbn=" part of the link at the end of each example below.
-To find the ISBN of the book you wish to list, use our Web site and
+To find the ISBN of the book you wish to list, use our Web site and search.